captain-sensible/yeoldpirate/readme.md

-This plugin uses basic concepts seen in Hello Dolly & is my first plugin.
+This plugin uses very basic concepts seen in Hello Dolly & is my first plugin.
 It can be useful if your new to wordpress plugins & need some simple code to study.